Nag-Nad/Data-Analysis-Projects/README.md

 - **Matplotlib & Seaborn**: For data visualization
 - **Scikit-learn**: For building and evaluating machine learning models
 - **Jupyter Notebook**: Primary environment for interactive coding
-- **SQL** *(in some projects)*: For structured data querying
+- **SQL**: For structured data querying

 ---

 ## 📁 Projects Included

 - 🚗 **1) Car Sales Models**
-  Analysing car prices based on their models using Microsoft Excel and dashboarding by Google Looker Studio.
+  Analysing car prices based on their models using `Microsoft Excel` and dashboarding by `Google Looker Studio`.

 - 🏫 **2) Chicago Schools & Socioeconomic Analysis**
-  Analyzing relationships between school performance and community hardship indexes
+  Analyzing relationships between school performance and community hardship indexes by `Python` and by `SQLite`

 - 🏠 **3) King County Housing Price Prediction**
-  Predicting house prices using regression models and feature engineering
+  Predicting house prices using regression models and feature engineering by `Python`

 - 📊 **4) Multi-formatted File Data Analysis**
 Collected and cleaned data from multiple files in different formats, then explored patterns using visualizations.
-Focused on making the data easier to understand and comparing results across sources.
+Focused on making the data easier to understand and comparing results across sources by `Python`.

 - 🧾 **5) Mint Classics Inventory & Sales Analysis (SQL)**
 Performed SQL-based analysis on the Mint Classics sample database to assess product demand, warehouse efficiency, and revenue distribution.
-Developed insights to support business decisions like warehouse consolidation and inventory optimization using MySQL queries and EER modeling.
+Developed insights to support business decisions like warehouse consolidation and inventory optimization using `MySQL` queries and `EER modeling`.

+- 🕸️ **6) Open Food Facts Web Scraping & Product Data Extraction**
+Scraped detailed product information from the _Open Food Facts website_ using `Selenium`, `BeautifulSoup`, and `Requests`.
+Extracted data for the top 50 most scanned products including brand, quantity, packaging, origin, category, and barcode.
+Selenium (via Docker) was used to access dynamic content, while BeautifulSoup handled HTML parsing.
+Created structured dataframes with pandas and handled missing values using NumPy.
+Also included barcode-based scraping to retrieve additional nutritional details for individual products.

 More projects will be added regularly!